belovm96/image-captioning-multimodal-approach/README.md

-# image-captioning-multimodal-approach
+# image-captioning-with-deep-learning
-Image Captioning with Conditioned LSTMs
+Exploration of Deep Learning approaches for Image Captioning.